 Since those who rent are by definition not home owners, renters often mistakenly overlook the kinds of insurance available to them.
-Renters insurance is an easy and affordable way to protect yourself from total lose in case you have to deal with fire, theft or water damage.
+Renters insurance is an easy and affordable way to protect yourself from total loss in case you have to deal with fire, theft or water damage.
 Some renters insurance policies may also cover your liability for guests or visitors that are injured in your apartment or rental as well as legal.
 Everyone that rents a home, apartment or condo should have some level of renters insurance to protect their belongings and provide peace of mind.
+While you need coverage to protect your belongings and fulfill your landlords requirements everyone is looking for cheap renters insurance.

 What Is Renters Insurance?Renters insurance is an insurance policy that can be purchased to cover your property and belongings inside your apartment or home and while you are away from your residence.
 The items you own inside your apartment or rental home are covered such as electronics (televisions, computers, game consoles), furniture, clothes, books, and bicycles.
 It extends to your garage, driveway, patio or deck.
 Personal property in your vehicle is also covered.
 So if you need to make a quick stop at a store or restaurant and your book bag with your laptop is stolen, you can have that replaced.
 If you ride a bike to work or school and have that stolen, renters insurance will cover the replacement cost of that too.